eweiwei/Satellite-Image-Classification/README.md

 # Satellite-Image-Classification
 Using Neural Networks to achieve >90% accurate classifier that classifies different classes of land use and applying it to different instances of deforestation around the world to garner insights about our changing globe.

+I have used the EuroSAT TensorFlow dataset for this project.
+It consists of 27000 labeled images of satellite images from the Sentinel 2 satellites orbiting Earth, which belong to 10 different classes of land use.
+Using TensorFlow tools, I constructed a model that accurately classifies these images and then applied the classifier on a timelapse of San Julian and the Gobi Desert, two wildly different instances of deforestation.
+Using classifications that span throughout time, we can look more closely at the truth behind the forces that drive the shrinking of our forests.